 Local beables, Bohmian mechanics, Conditional wave function, Physical space, Configuration space

 Norsen, Travis; Marian, Damiano; and Oriols, Xavier, "Can the Wave Function in Configuration Space Be Replaced by Single-Particle Wave Functions in Physical Space?"
 (2015).
-Faculty Publications.
-Paper 20.
+Physics: Faculty Publications.
+20.